richardstartin/richardstartin.github.io/_posts/2020-03-30-population-dynamics-part-1-population-level-models.md

 Ultimately, this is because these models need infinite populations to work, but have been applied to sparse populations where there are thousands or even hundreds of individuals.
 In the next post, I will cover building the Volterra model up from stochastic individual level dynamics, and show how to derive a master equation for a stochastic dynamical system.

-> This post involved some qualitative analysis of dynamical systems, if you are interested in this, the [_Nonlinear Dynamics and Chaos_](https://www.amazon.co.uk/Nonlinear-Dynamics-Chaos-Applications-Nonlinearity/dp/0738204536) by Strogatz is great for going in to more depth.
+> This post involved some qualitative analysis of dynamical systems, if you are interested in this, the book [_Nonlinear Dynamics and Chaos_](https://www.amazon.co.uk/Nonlinear-Dynamics-Chaos-Applications-Nonlinearity/dp/0738204536) by Steven Strogatz is great for going in to more depth.